piyush7199/hld-architecture-handbook/03-challenges/3.2.2-notification-service/pseudocode.md

-# Pseudocode Implementations: Notification Service
+# Notification Service - Pseudocode Implementations

-This document contains detailed algorithm implementations for the Notification Service design challenge.
-The main design document describes WHAT and WHY, while this file shows HOW each algorithm works.
+This document contains detailed algorithm implementations for the Notification Service system.
+The main challenge document references these functions.

 ## Table of Contents